15831944/WorldWind/WorldWind/README.txt

 ------------------------------------------------------------
 - See http://goworldwind.org/releases/ for a description of this release's major features.

+- Repaired an issue with the accuracy of airspace shape projection to the 3D globe.
+The geometry for airspace shapes with large dimensions are now displayed correctly.
+The following airspace shapes are affected: CappedCylinder, PartialCappedCylinder, Orbit, PolyArc, TrackAirspace, Route, Cake.
 - Repaired WWJ-521, LevelSet.getLastLevel not returning correct level for sector resolution limits.
 - Repaired WWJ-522, HighResolutionTerrain bulk intersector not notifying of exceptions.
 Added notification interface.
 - Added ability to retrieve elevations via WCS.
 Added WCSElevations example.